Cyb3rC3lt/Resolver/README.md

-# Resolve Python Utility
+# Resolve
-A simple Python utility named resolve.py to help you resolve internal IPs to Hostnames.
+A simple Python utility to help you resolve internal IPs to Hostnames via the dns server in resolve.conf.
+Just a wrapper around nmblookup.

 It can take a single IP, multiple IPs or a file of IPs.